Do Perth residents really have the highest water consumption rate?

 The nationwide survey found Perth residents used 340L per person daily, compared to 166L in Melbourne and 194L in southeast Queensland.

-"Perth people are very accepting of desalinated water, recycled water and recharged aquifers
+"Perth people are very accepting of desalinated water, recycled water and recharged aquifers," Lindsay said.

 "The downside is that there hasn't been as much attention there as in the eastern states on saving water at a household level.